DataConservancy/dcs-package-ingest/package-ingest-karaf/README.md

 ## Manual Install ##

-* (This step is required only before the release, since we won't have artifacts in the maven repository yet) Go to toplevel package-ingest/ and `mvn clean install` so that the latest build is in your local maven repo
+* (This step is required only before the release, since we won't have artifacts in the maven repository yet.)
+Go to the toplevel package-ingest/ and do `mvn clean install` so that the latest build is put into your local maven repository
 * [Download](https://karaf.apache.org/index/community/download.html) and unzip apache karaf 4.0+ if you haven't done so
 * Launch apache karaf, `${karaf.home}/bin/karaf`
 * At the Karaf console: